-The Company's current mineral resources (including the Saugon resource) and ore reserves were previously announced in accordance with the guidelines of the JORC Code 2004 (Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves).
+The Company's current mineral resources and ore reserves were previously announced in accordance with the guidelines of the JORC Code 2004 (Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves).
 Refer to announcement of 08 August 2013, the September 2013 Quarterly Report, and the 2013 Annual Report.

 The Co-O and Bananghilig deposits are currently undergoing review, re-interpretations and revised mineral resource and ore reserve estimations in accordance with the guidelines of the recently adopted JORC Code 2012.
-The revised resources and reserves for Co-O and Bananghilig are expected to be reported during the September 2014 guarter.
+The revised resources and reserves for Co-O and Bananghilig are expected to be reported during the first half of the financial year.